tybshahid/accommodation/README.md

 A demo Application that shows list of hotels that can be sorted by price.

 ### Instructions to run the app
-- cd client-app
+- open terminal from client-app directory
 - npm install
 - npm start

 ### Instructions to run tests
-- cd client-app
+- open terminal from client-app directory
 - npm test

 ### Trade-offs